Valdemar1024/Complitech_test_task_client/README.md

-Simple client for testing of server application
+Simple client for testing of server application.
+Java 21

 To run test:
 1. Start server app